diveyez/Simplex-AI-Autonomy/README.md

 ### Description

-**Simplex AI Autonomy** is an AI management system designed to help zeus setup quick scenarios and not need to micro-manage AI.
-Once an AI group is assigned a certain role, the management system will make the AI fulfill that role, respond to enemy threats, and request assistance where needed.
+**Simplex AI Autonomy** is an AI management system designed to help zeus setup quick scenarios and without needing to manage AI.

 For usage instructions, please see the [wiki](https://github.com/SceptreOfficial/Simplex-AI-Autonomy/wiki).

-SAA is still under development, with many features yet to be implemented and bugs still to be found.
-Feel free to contribute, submit issues, or suggest any new features via the [issue tracker](https://github.com/SceptreOfficial/Simplex-AI-Autonomy/issues).
+SAA is still under development, submit issues or suggest any new features via the [issue tracker](https://github.com/SceptreOfficial/Simplex-AI-Autonomy/issues).

 ### License